 The Yorkshire Dales may be the holy grail for many – particularly those who do not live in Yorkshire – but the North York Moors has so much to offer, with the stunning Yorkshire Coast right on its doorstep.
 Featuring a charm enough to rival the chocolate box villages of the Dales – the NYM offers the same vibe, but with far less visitors.

 Starting in pretty Pickering, road trippers can enjoy the ancient market town and castle to ease them into their trip, before heading off to nearby Thorton-le-Dale for a wholesome walk around the postcard-worthy village.

 While the picturesque village doesn’t have much choice when it comes to finding a warm watering hole, there’s a handful of cafes, little shops, butchers and chocolatiers – as well as some lovely little village/countryside walks to enjoy during a quiet day trip.

-Moving on from there just a short drive away, Dalby Forest is the perfect opportunity to stretch your legs after months in isolation, with over 8,000 acres of gorgeous forest to explore.
+Moving along on our scenic drives in Yorkshire, just a short drive away, Dalby Forest is the perfect opportunity to stretch your legs after months in isolation, with over 8,000 acres of gorgeous forest to explore.
 If you’re one for an adventure, there are a ton of outdoor sports you can try – including ziplining, paintball, and even laser combat – giving an alternative little spin on your daily outing.
 We simply enjoy it for just a change of scenery, but if you want to try something new during your trip, we’d recommend checking out GoApe and the Dalby Activity Centre.

 Travelling further North, the route then moves onto beautiful Goathland – the original location for Harry Potter‘s Hogsmeade Station, and also home to the famous North York Moors Railway and the ITV classic Heartbeat.
 It’s a brilliant spot to see heritage steam trains passing through – and you can even pick up tickets for a ride yourself if your fancy.